apm1467/jQuery.Custom-Caret/README.md

 ## Limit

 - Does not handle line break
-- Does not work on Microsoft Edge
+- Does not work in Microsoft Edge